chili-chips-ba/openCologne/8.StressTest/1.corescore_cc/README.md

 ## * WORK IN PROGRESS * UNDER CONSTRUCTION *
 > WHILE THIS NOTICE IS PRESENT, DON'T EXPECT DESIGN, SIM, OR ANY OTHER FILE IN HERE 2BE DOIN' WHAT IT'S SAYIN'

 This is a popular metric, determining FPGA's logic capacity, routing algortihm and architectural ability to use all of the FPGA.
-We were able to achieve 54 cores with Fmax of 22.93 MHz, when using `-tm 3` PnR "worst" timing setting.
+We were able to achieve **54** cores with Fmax of **22.93 MHz**, when using `-tm 3` PnR "worst" timing setting.
 PnR log avaliable under `fusesoc_libraries/corescore/pnr51.log`

 ## Results and analysis
 These tests have been verified on the real system.